handsontable/handsontable/docs/content/guides/integrate-with-vue3/vue3-simple-example.md

 ---
-title: 'Basic example in Vue 3'
+title: Basic example in Vue 3
-metaTitle: 'Basic example in Vue 3 - Guide - Handsontable Documentation'
+metaTitle: Basic example - Vue 3 Data Grid | Handsontable
+description: Start with a basic example of the Vue 3 data grid, using component props for configuration and external control.
-permalink: /vue3-simple-example
+permalink: /vue3-basic-example
-canonicalUrl: /vue3-simple-example
+canonicalUrl: /vue3-basic-example
+searchCategory: Guides
 ---

 # Basic example in Vue 3